Hoa people: South Vietnamese rule (1945–1975)

-Until the 1960s, the Hoa alongside their Overseas Chinese counterparts dominated Vietnam's garment and textile industries with the nation's 600 small and medium sized textile businesses and top 3 textile manufacturing firms Vinatex; Vinatexco; and Vinatefico being under Chinese hands that supplied up to four-fifths of the entire nation's aggregate textile products.
+Up until the 1960s, the Hoa alongside their Overseas Chinese counterparts dominated Vietnam's garment and textile industries, as the nation's 600 small and medium sized textile businesses and top 3 textile manufacturing firms Vinatex; Vinatexco; and Vinatefico were the controlling ownership of Chinese hands that supplied up to four-fifths of the entire nation's collection of textile products.
 The Hoa also dominated Vietnam's processing sectors such as the cooking oil, dairy, cosmetics, plastics, and rubber industries in addition to controlling 80 percent of the largest metallurgical factories in South Vietnam.
-With much of the buzz surrounding the success of Chinese retail merchant trade, centrally integral to the fundamentals of that success were attributed to the development of extensive systems of canals allowing Chinese merchant traders to exert their economic clout and maintain their monopoly on Vietnam's shipping industry.
-Hoa retail merchants also controlled the wholesale trades in Binh Tay, An Dong and Soai Kinh Lam and were behind three-fifths of the retail goods that were distributed throughout Southern Vietnam.
-In Vietnamese business circles, the Hoa were dubbed as "crownless kings", "rice kings", "gasoline kings", or "scrap-iron kings" with regard to their shrewd business acumen and investment prowess.
+With much of the buzz surrounding the overwhelming dominance of the Chinese in the Vietnamese retail merchant trade, centrally integral to the fundamentals of that dominance were attributed to the development of extensive systems of canals allowing Chinese merchant traders to exert their economic clout and maintain their monopoly on Vietnam's shipping industry.
+Hoa retail merchants also controlled the wholesale trades in Binh Tay, An Dong and Soai Kinh Lam and the merchants were also behind three-fifths of the retail goods that were distributed throughout Southern Vietnam.
+In Vietnamese business circles, the Hoa were dubbed as "crownless kings", "rice kings", "oil kings", "gasoline kings", or "scrap-iron kings" with regard to their shrewd business acumen and investment prowess throughout Chợ Lớn, which was a center of Hoa private enterprise throughout the South.
 Highly publicized profiles of wealthy Hoa businessmen and investors often attracted great public interest and were used to illustrate the Chinese community's strong economic clout throughout the country.
-The huge materials supply chain system ensured maximum support for Han Chinese businesspeople complete access to whatever goods and services they provided for sale to their clientele.
-The market was allegedly calibrated so as to ensure maximum profits and manipulated prices through import-export and transport systems.
-One of the most notorious of South Vietnam's Hoa compradore bourgeoisie was a businessman and investor by the name of Ly Long Than, who reportedly held a diverse portfolio of business assets as the owner of 18 major commercial and industrial manufacturing establishments (Vinatexco and Vinafilco textile factories, Vinatefinco dye-works, Vicasa steel factory, Nakydaco edible oil factory) in addition to presiding the Rang Dong shipping line, a real estate holding company, a plush hotel, an insurance agency, a chain of restaurants, as well as being a controlling shareholder in sixteen Vietnamese banks including the Vietnamese branches of the Bank of China and the Agricultural Bank of China respectively, and the Agriculture Industry Commerce Bank.
-Foreign investors and visitors conducting business in Cholon would recall seeing the plethora of Chinese-owned import-export shipping giants, banks, modern high-rise buildings, plush hotels, bars, nightclubs, and restaurants all controlled by Hoa businessmen and investors.
-Other notable Hoa compradore bourgeoisie investors include Hoan Kim Quy, a native of Hanoi where he presided over a prominent shipping line and derived his fortune from barbed wire manufacturing, the operation of a large textile and appliance import company, a gold mining concession, and a trading cooperative.
-He also served as the Director of the Vitaco shipping line and was a major shareholder in several Vietnamese banks.
+The huge materials supply chain system ensured maximum support for Hoa businesspeople to gain complete access to whatever goods and services they had to provide for sale to their clientele.
+The South Vietnamese market was allegedly calibrated in favour of the Hoa so as to ensure maximum profits and manipulation of prices executed through the Vietnamese import-export and transport systems.
+One of the most notorious of South Vietnam's Hoa compradore bourgeoisie was a businessman and investor by the name of Ly Long Than, who reportedly held a diverse portfolio of business assets ranging from 18 major commercial and industrial manufacturing establishments (Vinatexco and Vinafilco textile factories, Vinatefinco dye-works, Vicasa steel factory, Nakydaco edible oil factory) in addition to presiding the Rang Dong shipping line, a real estate holding company, a plush hotel, an insurance agency, a chain of restaurants, as well as being a controlling shareholder in sixteen Vietnamese banks including the Vietnamese branches of the Bank of China and the Agricultural Bank of China respectively, as well as the Agriculture Industry Commerce Bank.
+Foreign investors and visitors doing business in Chợ Lớn would recall seeing the plethora of import-export shipping lines, banks, modern high-rise buildings, plush hotels, bars, discotheques, and restaurants all controlled by Hoa businessmen and investors.
+Other notable Hoa compradore bourgeoisie investors include Hoan Kim Quy, a native of Hanoi who derived his private fortune from barbed wire manufacturing and presided over a prominent shipping line, the operation of a large textile and appliance importer, a gold mining concession, and a trading cooperative.
+He also served as the corporate director of the Vitaco shipping line and was a major shareholder in several Vietnamese banks.